 Not that any alternative is offered; it is just criticism.

 Some pundits on social media do this in a very clever way, by overloading their arguments with factlets and selective information – but in the end, again no proposal on how tor resolve the issue.
 Obviously, populists and extremists are very good at this.
-They are conspicuously quiet at the moment, although I can guess why: they never talk about SOLUTIONS, only about PROBLEMS.
+Some are conspicuously quiet at the moment, although I can guess why: most of them never talk about SOLUTIONS, but only about PROBLEMS.
 And in the current situation, what we need most are solutions.
 But don’t worry, once the virus has been defeated, they will come out of the wood works with full energy.

 We, in the west, are all critical of our government, any government.
-By itself this is laudable, but in case of a pandemic, this has lead to many of us being very slow in accepting the government guidelines with possibly dramatic consequences (the postmortem on this pandemic may provide interesting insights).
-This starts out by a certain stubbornness, for instance the refusal to keep any distance, or refusing to wash hands properly.
+By itself this is laudable, but in case of this pandemic, this has lead to many of us being slow in adopting any official guidelines – and with possibly dramatic consequences (the postmortem on this pandemic will provide interesting insights).
+This starts out by a certain stubbornness, for instance the refusal to keep any distance, or the refusal to wash hands properly.
 Several people told me: “I always wash my hands.
 I don’t understand this guidance.
 My mama taught me so.”
 My answer: “What?
 Your mother taught you to wash your hands for 25 seconds, to also scrub the inside and back of your hands, each single finger, and 5-10 times each day – and you already did that BEFORE the pandemic?
 NO WAY!”
 This stubbornness goes all the way to partying on the beach or in the park, going out even if infected, or even purposefully sneezing in the face of policemen (an incident that occurred in the Netherlands.
 The culprit was sent to jail).
-At the moment, the government in Germany is afraid to say that face masks are a good thing to stop the spread – mainly because they know that immediately all face masks will be hoarded and that none will be left for the hospitals.
-You can’t make this up.
+For a long time, governments were afraid to say that face masks are a good thing to stop the spread – I presume that one of the reasons was that all face masks would be hoarded and that none would be left for the hospitals.
+Like with the bogroll: you can’t make this up.

 What my neighbor doesn’t understand is that sometimes it is best to just shut up and follow the rules.
 If the rubber hits the road, pause the discussion.
-Our democratically elected governments, the hospital staffs and the “real” virologists and epidemiologists (yes, the experts that we think we are) bring considerable experience to the table, and they seem (from where I am sitting) to be conscientiously evaluating the situation day-by-day, if not hour by hour.
-And the guidance that we have is simple: stay in your home if you do not have to go out, keep 6 feet distance to strangers, and wash your hands.
-That isn’t asking too much: in China they are spying on their people through mobile phones, no wonder they can claim that the infections go down (whether that is really the case at the rates they suggest is a completely other matter).
+Our democratically elected governments, the hospital staffs and the “real” virologists and epidemiologists (yes, the actual experts that we ourselves think we are) bring considerable experience to the table, and they seem (from where I am sitting) to be conscientiously evaluating the situation day-by-day, if not hour by hour.
+And the guidance that we have is simple: avoid crowds, keep 6 feet distance to strangers, wear a mask, and wash your hands.
+That isn’t asking too much: in China they spy on their people through mobile phones, no wonder they can claim that the infections go down (whether that is really the case at the rates they suggest is another matter).
 And the beauty is that if we all do this, very stringently, we will in the end flatten the curve, save lives and be able to return to work again.

 More food for thought in my blogpost: Corona.
 How you can help stop this Pandemic in its tracks.